 RESEARCH Approach

 The main contribution of this paper is to investigate the notion of contact augmented reality in terms of interaction techniques and implementation challenges.
 For this purpose we followed a three phase research approach.
 In the first phase we engaged in a user-centric design process in order to give wider validity to our ideas.
 To effectively involve users and ground the design discussion between researchers and with the users we used “active reading” as a scenario and inspiration tool.
 We chose active reading because it is a familiar activity and, as shown later, provides context for the elicitation of concrete design choices.
-Moreover, active reading leverages the affordances of paper [REF, REF] and benefits from digital functionalities like e.g. search and copy+paste [REF, REF, REF].
+Moreover, active reading leverages the affordances of paper [REF, REF] and benefits from digital functionalities like e.g. search and copy&paste [REF, REF, REF].
 We ran several design sessions and our methods included brainstorming, focus groups and semi-structured interviews.
 These sessions led to particular interaction techniques and application features.